If you loved Doc Martens back in the ’90s, you’d probably love combat boots. They are rugged, comfy, and very cool in a grunge way.

 Remember Granny on the Beverly Hillbillies?
 She wore those long to- the- floor dresses and combat boots.
 It can be an old look.

 Since combat boots are rugged, they make your legs and feet look heavy.
-To counteract this, you need to wear your combat boots with a short dress to show off your legs.
-A short dress, a little above your knees, looks more youthful and has a slimming effect.
-You should wear your dress with solid dark tights or leggings.
+To counteract this, you must wear your combat boots with a short dress to show off your legs.
+A short skirt, a little above your knees, looks more youthful and has a slimming effect.
+You should wear your clothing with solid dark tights or leggings.
 These are weighty enough to balance the boots.

 If you want to wear jeans or khakis with your combats boots, that’s fine so long as they are skinny and fitted.
-A wide leg pant would look dated and frumpy.
-Try a skinny pant a long green tunic top.
+Wide-leg pants would look dated and frumpy with combat boots.
+Try skinny pants and a long green tunic top.

 2. Keep It Casual

-I talked about pairing a great day dress over tights with the boots to create an easy, low-key outfit that is also polished.
+I talked about pairing a great day dress over tights with boots to create an easy, low-key outfit that is also polished.
 The best choice for a dress is a floral dress.
 This is a classic grunge choice.
-The key to making a floral work is choosing a large print with a dark background.
-A tiny floral would look too old lady.
+The key to doing floral work is choosing a large print with a dark background.
+A tiny floral would look like a too old lady.

 3. Have a Fitted Top Layer

-Whatever you wear over the top of your outfit needs to be fitted and have a structure to balance the laid-back vibe of your look.
-Think blazers, button-up tops, \ a great jacket, or even a chunky sweater that fits you like a glove.
-By having a piece that has more shape to it, you keep your look chic and age-appropriate.
+Whatever you wear on top needs to be fitted and have a structure to balance the laid-back vibe of your look.
+Think blazers, button-up tops, a great jacket, or even a chunky sweater that fits you like a glove.
+By having a piece with more shape, you keep your look chic and age-appropriate.

 4. Add Feminine Accents

-To counteract the tough vibe your combat boots, try adding a few feminine touches such as a bib necklace or a classic charm bracelet.
-Pearls are another trend this season.
-They are a great way to foil the boot’s rough and tumble appeal.
+To counteract the rugged vibe of your combat boots, try adding a few feminine touches, such as a necklace or a classic charm bracelet.
+Feminine accents are a great way to foil the boot’s rough and tumble appeal.
 The trick is not to go overboard.
 Limit the ladylike touches to 2-3, max!